 - M.A. in Teaching English as a Second Language (TESL) – If you are a licensed teacher in content area and want to expand your teaching prowess, this program is designed for you.
 You can get a K-12 English Language Learner (ELL) Education Emphasis as part of this degree.

 Step 2.
-Pass Your MoGEA Exam and Apply for Your Missouri Teacher’s License
+Pass Your MoGEA Exam and Apply for Your Missouri Teacher’s Certificate

-Before you can apply for your teaching license, you need to pass an exam to show that you have mastered your teaching skills.
-You will take the Missouri General Education Assessment (MoGEA).
-It will assess your expertise in a range of areas:
+Before you can apply for your teaching license, you’ll need to take and pass the Missouri General Education Assessment (MoGEA), which is designed to assess your expertise in a range of areas:

 - English language arts